Western Migrations logo

 There are helpful instructional videos for Migration Mapper located here.

-Below are the core papers that inform the methods and analytics of the CMT:
+Below are the core peer-reviewed publications that inform the methods and analytics of the CMT:

 • Horne, J. S., E. O. Garton, S. M. Krone, and J. S. Lewis.
 2007.
 Analyzing animal movements using Brownian bridges.
 Ecology 88:2354–2363.